Category Archives: Northern Gold Country

 Ride back to Gate # 1, a large and imposing campground with a large sign reading “Scotts Flat Recreation Area, Deer Creek Campground,” a very stout gate across the road, a guard station in the center of the gate, a large trailer for the campground host, and a lot of signage telling you you aren’t welcome.
 Believe it or not, you want to go in there.

 Here begins our adventure.
 RidewithGPS glibly tells you to turn onto “Dam Rd.”
 There is no such thing.
-Instead, ride through the gate, through the large campground and out the other end, continuing south and downhill toward the water.
+Instead, ride around the gate (There’s a little dirt path around the L end)., through the large campground and out the other end, continuing south and downhill toward the water.
+There is no signage to guide you, but common sense tells you where the dam has to be.
 Very soon you end up at a formidable gate across the lake’s dam.
 Here’s a map.

 Pasquale Road